Inverted Jenny: Background

 The job of designing and printing the new stamp was carried out in a great rush; engraving began only on May 4, and stamp printing on May 10 (a Friday), in sheets of 100 (contrary to the usual practice of printing 400 at a time and cutting into 100-stamp panes).
 Since the stamp was printed in two colors, each sheet had to be placed into the flat-bed printing press twice, an error-prone process that had resulted in invert errors in stamps of 1869 and 1901, and at least three misprinted sheets were found during the production process and destroyed.
-It is believed that only one misprinted sheet of 100 stamps got through unnoticed.
+It is believed that only one misprinted pane of 100 stamps got through unnoticed.

 Many collectors long thought the blue plane portion was printed first, thus it was actually the red frames that were inverted.
 In fact, the frames were printed first and it is the planes that are upside down.
 In examples where the plane is so far off center that it overlaps the frames, it can be seen that the blue ink used to print the plane lies atop the red ink used to print the frames.
 The Smithsonian's National Postal Museum offers two explanations for how this might have occurred: either a sheet of printed frames was placed in the press upside down for the printing of the plane; or the printing plate used to print the planes was mounted inverted within the printing press.

 Initial deliveries went to post offices on Monday, May 13.
 Aware of the potential for inverts, a number of collectors went to their local post offices to buy the new stamps and keep an eye out for errors.
-Collector William T. Robey was one of those; he had written to a friend on May 10 mentioning that "it would pay to be on the lookout for inverts".
+Collector William T. Robey was one of those; he had written to a friend on May 10 mentioning: “It might interest you to know that there are two parts to the design, one an insert into the other, like the Pan-American issues.
+I think it would pay to be on the lookout for inverts on account of this.”
 On May 14, Robey went to the post office to buy the new stamps, and as he wrote later, when the clerk brought out a sheet of inverts, "my heart stood still".
 He paid for the sheet, and asked to see more, but the remainder of the sheets were normal.
 The postal clerk who sold the sheet later said he did not realize the image was inverted because he had never seen an airplane before.